BrunaEduarda03/BrunaEduarda03/README.md

 <p align="left">

-I'm a brazilian Full Stack Web Developer passionate about technologies!
+👨🏻‍💻 I'm a brazilian Full Stack Web Developer passionate about technologies!
 I'm a graduate in Eletrical Engineering 🎓 UFCG(Universidade Federal de Campina Grande) 🏛 where i had my first contact with programming and since then i'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and pass everything i learn 💻.
-I'm currently making Web Development(Front/Back/Mobile) projects 👨🏻‍💻 working on my TCC and soon I hope to be working in this area 🚀🚀🚀.
+Apart from that i also love to study and make full stack projects and to guide and pass everything i learn with them 💻.
+I'm currently working as a frontend developer and working on my TCC with react native 🚀🚀🚀

 ### Talking about Personal Stuffs: